5 Signs Your Dinner Host Is Very Good at Their Job

 2. You feel pampered.

-Someone just helped you take your coat off and is now offering you a cocktail, while your host just came around the corner with a plate of appetizers.
+Someone just helped you put your stuff down and is now offering you a cocktail, while your host just came around the corner with a plate of appetizers.
 Your friend ushers you out to the patio, where she tells you to chill out for awhile while she finishes up in the kitchen.
 You offer to help, but she refuses.
 Not a chance, she says.
-Go get a drink!
+Go enjoy your drink!

 How your host does it: As outlined above, from the moment you walk through the door, your host has set up the Path to Pampering.
 There’s a place to put your things (or someone to take them), something to eat and drink, somewhere comfy to do it, and someone to talk to while doing it.

 That in and of itself is good enough for most people, but a good host keeps it coming.
 The cooler gets refilled before you even notice it’s empty, appetizers are replenished, a new wine bottle corked and set on the table.
 All the while the music keeps playing, and you never, ever have to ask for a roll of toilet paper.
 (There’s a full basket of readily available TP in the candle-lit bathroom.)

 And yes, the pampering extends to accommodating special diets, but even there your host has a few solid options.
 How can things get any better?
 Well, at this point…

 You’re feeling really, really good about life right now.

 How your host does it: “Would you like a glass of wine?
 Red or white?
 I also have a rosé and some sparkling wine, which we can pop open.
 There’s also beer in the fridge.
 Oh, and I just stocked the bar!”